bitvavo/python-bitvavo-api/README.md

 - A Python app.
 Use your favorite IDE, or run from the command line
 - An [API key and secret](https://support.bitvavo.com/hc/en-us/articles/4405059841809) associated with your Bitvavo account

   You control the actions your app can do using the rights you assign to the API key.
   Possible rights are:
-  - **View**: retrieve information about your balance, account, deposit and withdrawals.
+  - **View**: retrieve information about your balance, account, deposit and withdrawals
-  - **Trade**: place, update, view and cancel orders.
+  - **Trade**: place, update, view and cancel orders
-  - **Withdraw**: withdraw funds.
+  - **Withdraw**: withdraw funds

-       Best practice is to not grant his privilege, withdrawals using the API do not require 2FA and e-mail confirmation.
+       Best practice is to not grant this privilege, withdrawals using the API do not require 2FA and e-mail confirmation.

 ## Get started